-- □You have a Primary care provider (a PCP) who is providing and overseeing your care.
-In most situations, your PCP must give you approval in advance before you can see other providers in the plan's network.
-This is called giving you a "referral." - Some of the services listed in the medical benefits chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from UHC Dual Complete FL-D002 (HMO-POS D-SNP). - □ Covered services that may need approval in advance are marked by a double dagger () in the medical benefits chart. - Network providers agree by contract to obtain prior authorization from the plan and agree not to balance bill you.
+□You have a Primary care provider (a PCP) who is providing and overseeing your care.

+□Some of the services listed in the medical benefits chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from UHC Dual Complete KS-S001 (HMO-POS D-SNP).

+- □ Covered services that may need approval in advance to be covered as in-network services are marked by a double dagger (^{††}) in the medical benefits chart. - Network providers agree by contract to obtain prior authorization from the plan and agree not to balance bill you. - □ You never need approval in advance for out-of-network services from out-of-network providers. - □ While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.